workos/workos-go/README.md

 ## Configuring An Auditable Interface

-In the previous example notice how we configured the actor and target to the User struct.
-Given that the struct supports the `Auditable` interface the Audit Log can be populated with a human and machine representation of it.
-To support the `Auditable` interface you must have a `ToAuditableName` and `ToAuditableID` function with the same function signatures:
+In the previous example notice how we configured the actor and target to be the `User` struct.
+Given that the struct supports the `Auditable` interface the Audit Log can be populated with a human and machine readable version of its values.
+To support the `Auditable` interface you must have a `ToAuditableName` and `ToAuditableID` function with the same function signatures as shown below:

 ```go
 type user struct {